brujoand/sbp/README.md

 Hooks will be triggered asynchronously as a new prompt is generated.
 They can also be enabled/disabled at will from the settings file.
 - Alert; will trigger an alert if the previous command took more than some value you specified in the settings
-- Rescuetime; Will fetch the Productivity score and logged time for the day, to be use with the Rescuetime segment.
+- Rescuetime; Will fetch the Productivity score and logged time for the day, to be used with the Rescuetime segment.
+Set RESCUETIME_API_KEY to use this hook.

 ![Screenshot](https://raw.githubusercontent.com/brujoand/sbp/master/resources/powerline-toggle.png)